 Our name is very special to us!
 Im originally from Manchester UK (and proud!) and the worker bee is the symbol of Manchester and its industrial heritage.

-We hope to get our very own hive of honey bees this spring, watch this space!
+We have our own hive of honey bees who have been with us for a year now, we hope to harvest and sell floral honey next year.
 Follow us on FB and Insta to see our latest news